Skip to main content

 Step 2.
 Add an alias to the prompt version

 Aliases allow you to assign a static string tag to a specific prompt version, making it easier to reference prompts in production applications.
 Instead of hardcoding version numbers, you can use meaningful aliases like production, staging, or development.
-When you need to update your production prompt, simply reassign the production alias to point to a newer version without changing or redeploying your application code.
+When you must update your production prompt, reassign the production alias to point to a newer version without changing or redeploying your application code.

 Python